kmaida/angular-auth/README.md

 $ npm run stage
 ```

-This will perform a production build of your Angular application and serve the minified build and API at `http://localhost:3000`.
+This will perform a production build of your Angular application and serve the minified `dist` build and API, available in the browser at `http://localhost:3000`.
 Changes will _not_ be watched.

-If you have _already_ built the project and just want to serve it, you can run:
+If you have _already built_ the Angular app and just want to serve it, you can run:

 ```bash
 $ node server